cphazen/dungeon-master-kit/README.md

 # Dungeon-Master-Kit

-This Kit contains all the material needed to be a Dungeon Master.
+This kit contains all the material needed to be a Dungeon Master.

 ## TODO